As with all fruits and vegetables, wash avocados before cutting. Check out our tips for how to choose and use California Avocados

-Tip: California Avocados are in season from spring through fall.
+Tip: California Avocados are in season from spring through summer.
 If you do not see California Avocados in stores during this time frame, let your produce manager know of your preference

 - The best way to tell if a California Avocado is ripe and ready for immediate use is to gently squeeze the fruit in the palm of your hand.
 Ripe, ready-to-eat fruit will be firm but will yield to gentle pressure